PikaPool2402/React-18/TUTORIAL.md

 }
 ```

-If we call this function with only one argument, it will return NaN because y is undefined.
+-   If we call this function with only one argument, it will return NaN because y is undefined.

-We can set default values for x,y as:
+-   We can set default values for x, y as:

 ```js
 function add(x = 0, y = 0) {